 If you observe, Microsoft added some new security features for accounts.
-The features though good and recommended, leaves little scope for personal choice.
-They force you to create a Microsoft Account first, giving it more preference over local account.
-There appears no apparent way to move past Microsoft Account screen, especially when you are interested in creating just a local account.
+The feature though good and recommended, leaves little scope for personal choice.
+They force you to create a Microsoft Account first, giving it more preference over the local account.
+There appears no apparent way to move past the Microsoft Account screen, especially when you are interested in creating just a local account.

 On being directed to a new screen, hit ‘Local Account’ tab.

-Users not quite familiar with Windows 8.1 might got caught by this changed log in process and despite reservations and end up creating a Microsoft account.
+Users not quite familiar with Windows might get caught by this changed login process and despite reservations and end up creating a Microsoft account.

 Hope this clarifies things.